 Here’s how we did it!

-Step one: Build the interior supports
+Step One: Build the Interior Supports

 You’ll start by building the skeleton of the shelf.
 This will act as the support and won’t be visible once the shelf is complete.
 This step is vital to make sure the shelf can hold the weight of the plants.
-Use the 2×2 piece of wood to assemble a frame that fits the interior measurements of your window.
-The length should be exactly the length of the inside of your window.
-The depth should be the depth of the window minus 3/4″.
-This is to allow for the board you’ll be adding on top.
+Here’s a breakdown of the process:

-To assemble the framing, use DAP DynaGrip HD Max and screws (that way you know it’s not coming apart!).
-Be sure to pre-drill holes for your screws prior to adding the construction adhesive.
+- To assemble the framing, use construction adhesive and screws (that way you know it’s not coming apart!).

-Start with the two long pieces, then add a short piece on either end.
+- Start with the two long pieces, then add a short piece on either end.
 Once the outside frame is complete, add cross pieces approximately every 16″.

 When it’s done, it should look something like this: